Manual journal entries are for accounting adjustments, accruals, corrections, and review

 - Confirm total debits equal total credits.

-- Post the entry, or follow your approval workflow when approval is required.
+- Click Post Journal Entry, then follow the approval workflow when approval is required.

 Approval and Posting